1000 FAQs, 500 tutorials and explanatory videos. Here, there are only solutions!

 These conflicts can also occur if you uninstall and then reinstall the application without deleting the configuration, while changes have been made on kDrive Web.
 To avoid this, it is recommended to:

-- Either do not keep the configuration when uninstalling.
+- Either do not keep the configuration during uninstallation.

-- Refer to best practices further down in this guide.
+- Refer to the best practices further down in this guide.

 When simultaneous modifications are made to the same file (locally and on kDrive Web, or while the application is closed), kDrive automatically manages these conflicts according to specific rules.